walakaka77/test-doc-site/parent-page-tech-adventures/child-page-tech-for-the-layman/tech-for-the-layman.markdown

 That being said, if there is anything radically wrong in my understanding - please do reach out to me, and it's our pleasure to improve the article to be more precise.
 But until those feedback are received, here goes ^^!

-## The fundamental unit of information storage
+## The Fundamental Unit of Information Storage
 All information is stored in a standardized manner.
 This is definitely true for computers, and we would assume for it to be true for humans (for the sake of this article).

 In humans, we store these as neural connections.